bigbizze/python-binance-plot-bot/README.md

 # python-binance-plot-bot

-takes queries from a discord-bot from users specifying coins on binance and plots their price history
+takes user queries via a discord-bot which specify coins on binance, and then plots their price history and posts the graph to the discord channel where called